 If you’ve experienced disability discrimination in the workplace, don’t face it alone.
 At Mizrahi Kroub, we’re committed to protecting your rights and holding employers accountable.
 Call us today or fill out our online form to schedule a consultation.
 Together, we’ll work to secure justice and help you move forward with confidence.

-A reasonable accommodation is a change to the work environment or job duties that allows an employee with a disability to perform their job.
-Examples include modified schedules, assistive technology, or wheelchair accessibility.
+A reasonable accommodation is a change at work that helps an employee with a disability perform essential job duties.
+Examples include modified schedules, assistive technology, or adjusted responsibilities.
+A disability discrimination attorney in New York can explain your rights and help secure fair workplace accommodations if your employer refuses.